vjeux/pokemon-showdown-rs/ABILITIES_TODO.md

 ## Recent Work (Current Session - Continued #10)

-Completed implementations (1 change):
+Completed implementations (2 changes):
 1. **simple** - Now fully implemented with on_change_boost handler that doubles all stat changes (ready for when onChangeBoost event system is added to battle.boost())
+2. **owntempo** - Now fully implemented by adding onHit handler for confusion immunity (was partial, only had onUpdate/onTryAddVolatile/onTryBoost)

-Progress: 176 → 177 abilities implemented (56.4%)
+Progress: 176 → 178 abilities implemented (56.7%)

 ## Recent Work (Current Session - Continued #9)